yangwu1227/sql-case-studies/README.md

 $ aws s3 cp data/ s3://sql-case-studies/ --recursive --profile profile-name
 ```

-Optionally, query results can configured to be stored in the non-default (i.e., `aws-athena-query-results-accountid-region`) s3 bucket.
+Optionally, query results can configured to be stored in a non-default (i.e., `aws-athena-query-results-accountid-region`) s3 bucket.
 The query result S3 url can be stored as an environment variable, e.g. `ATHENA_S3_OUTPUT=s3://bucket-name/path/to/output/`, which can then be passed as the `s3_output` argument to the `Athena` class constructor.
+The client creates the default bucket if the `s3_output` argument is not provided.

 ```python
 import os